alexanderthclark/Stats1101/book/_build/html/_sources/chancevar.md

 ```

 The normal approximation is justified because of the **central limit theorem**.
 The central limit theorem states that, when random draws are made replacement from a box, the distribution for the sum of these draws will approximate a normal distribution.
 This is true even if the contents of the box do not follow a normal curve as long as the number of draws is large.

+The central limit theorem is a big deal.